 In the weeks leading up to this year’s local edition of Art Basel, consider acquainting yourself with these daring, influential Korean artists — the voice of a generation.

 Come hell or social distancing, art fair season has once again descended upon us, and that can only mean one thing — Art Basel.
 The annual for-profit fair (routinely taking place between Switzerland, Asia, and the US) returns to Hong Kong for 2021; with the customary shows at the HKCEC set to take place in conjunction with a selection of online programming from 21-23 May.

 Ahead of next week’s physical and remote-viewing festivities, we’ve thrown together a series of curated features — intended to arm you with the charm and (open university) diploma’s worth of theory you’ll need to navigate Hong Kong’s premiere art fair.
-First up: Four the leading contemporary Korean artists we’re most excited about.
+First up: 4 of the leading contemporary Korean artists who we’re most excited about.